Michael-Zp/Aoe2DESpecChat/README.md

 # Aoe2DESpecChat
-  * Befor using please read at least the Limitations, Prerequisites, How it works and How to install.
+  * Before using please read at least the Limitations, Prerequisites, How it works and How to install.
   * This is a test to enable spec chat in AoE 2 DE.
 It is janky and definitly not a good solution, but it kind of works.
   * My code is also jank so please don't judge.
 (Or do if you want, I am a README not a law.)
+  * Here is a video link for how to install and use it: https://www.youtube.com/watch?v=a2CqNbpaFvk

 # Limitations
   * Only the chat the players see, and who are running the program in the background, can be send to the spectators.